jazzband/django-admin-sortable/README.md

 if the inline model is sortable from here, which is why we have to set the `is_sortable` property of the model in this method.

-*** IMPORTANT  ***
+#### Extending custom templates
+By default, adminsortable's change form and change list views inherit from Django admin's standard templates.
+Sometimes you need to have a custom change form or change list, but also need adminsortable's CSS and JavaScript for inline models that are sortable for example.

+SortableAdmin has two properties you can override for this use case:

+    change_form_template_extends
+    change_list_template_extends

+These properties have default values of:

+    change_form_template_extends = 'admin/change_form.html'
+    change_list_template_extends = 'admin/change_list.html'

+#### A Special Note About Stacked Inlines...
-With stacked inline models, their height can dynamically increase, which can cause sortable stacked inlines to not behave as expected.
-If the height of the stacked inline is going to be very tall, I would suggest NOT using SortableStackedInline.
-I'm currently working on a way to make this more usable.
+The height of a stacked inline model can dynamically increase, which can make them difficult to sort.
+If you anticipate the height of a stacked inline is going to be very tall, I would suggest using TabularStackedInline instead.

 ### Rationale